honno/honno.github.io/_includes/home/main-text.md

     : [Source](https://github.com/Joshgallagher/financial-analysis-stack){: class='gh'}

     A project that demonstrates how various distributed data and parallel processing services could be used for financial analysis.
+Made in collaboration with my friend [Josh](https://www.joshuagallagher.io/).

     An example application is provided, which uses the daily close prices of a stock to generate a linear regression model.
 This model is then used to